stossy11/SideJITServer/README.md

 Now run `SideJITServer --pair` and on your PC make sure you click on Trust this PC!
 Also it will show you a prompt to continue just type "y"

 PS: Every other time you run SideJITServer run `SideJITServer` without --pair as you only need to do this once

 Now thats done, Install [this](https://www.icloud.com/shortcuts/b0ffc9c3f0e74e7a8f8052c89fa322cf) shortcut

-After that its gonna ask you to put on your device's UDID, Go to your PC and see your local ipaddress mine is `192.168.0.6:8080` and on your phone go to that (your local address) and copy the one that beside usbmux (example : 00001111-000A1100A11101A)
+After that its gonna ask you to put on your device's UDID, Go to your PC and see your local IP Address mine is `192.168.0.6:8080` and on your phone go to that (your local address) and copy the one that beside usbmux (example : 00001111-000A1100A11101A)

 Now it's gonna ask you for SideJIT Server address!
 Just type in the address you use earlier to access device's UDID